Tachlovice: Sights

-The Baroque complex of the Church of Saint James the Great is a cultural monument.
+The main landmark of Tachlovice is the Baroque complex of the Church of Saint James the Great.
 It represents an architecturally and urbanistically valuable set of buildings from the 1740s with clear remnants of the original Gothic construction.
 It contains the church and a cemetery chapel.

-Tachlovice White Willow is a memorable tree, one of the largest of its kind in Bohemia with a shaft circuit of 773 cm.
+Tachlovice White Willow is a memorable tree, which one of the largest white willows in Bohemia with a shaft circuit of 773 cm.